 [Editor's note: Originally posted October 2017 and updated with improved video content in May 2019.
-The big difference in the new videos is that now they make the distinction between correct form and common mistakes, which should help mimimize injuries from poor form!]
+The big difference is that now the new videos make the distinction between correct form and common mistakes, which should help mimimize injuries from poor form!]

 In my travels, I've been surprised by how many teams do not yet have a dynamic warm up.
 If you're still using a lap around the field to start your practices, or if you're not satisfied with your team's readiness to play at the end of your warm up, give this version a try.
 And let me know how it goes!

 This post has been put together using activities from the Ultimate Athlete Project.
 Try it for yourself here!

 A well designed warm up has three parts: